FREQUENTLY ASKED QUESTIONS

 • Terminal illness vs palliative care: terminal stage of a serious illness no longer responding to curative treatment (very short life expectancy); active and comprehensive care provided to the advanced stage patient (long term: 3-6 months or more)

-3. The sick child wants to go on vacation at one of our vacation partners (several days or a weekend) with his/her immediate family (parents and siblings).
+3. The sick child wants to go on vacation at one of our vacation partners with his/her immediate family (parents and siblings).

 4. The child's physical condition must be good enough to allow him/her to travel and to fully enjoy.
 A written medical authorisation from the primary care physician is mandatory.

-5. This is a one-time holiday offered by Beyond the Moon to the sick child and all the family members living in the same household.
+5. This is a one-time vacation offered by Beyond the Moon to the sick child and all the family members living in the same household.

-6. If the family was granted a cost-free family vacation of more than one night by a charity or a wish-granting organisation or another third party, the family is not eligible, unless that family vacation took place at least five years ago.
-(Note¹: We rely on the honesty and sincerity of the families who apply, knowing that there are many families with sick children who have never claimed a free vacation.
-Note²: In case only the sick child was granted a daily trip or a vacation or another wish (e.g. got something material, met someone famous...) by a charity or a wish-granting organisation that was not a family vacation, then an application may be submitted at Beyond the Moon.)
+6. If the family was granted a cost-free family vacation of more than one night by another charity or a wish-granting organisation or another third party, the family is not eligible, unless that family vacation took place at least five years ago.
+(Note¹: We rely on the honesty and sincerity of the families who apply, knowing that there are many families with a sick child who have never claimed a free vacation.
+Note²: In case only the sick child was granted a daily trip or a vacation or another wish (e.g. got something material, met a celebrity, etc.) by a wish-granting organisation, that was not a family vacation, then an application may be submitted at Beyond the Moon.)

 8. All the family members, including the sick child, must have a valid travel and medical assistance insurance conceded by the National Health Service or a local and reliable insurance company.
 This potential cost will be reimbursed by Beyond the Moon, subject to prior consultation and agreement.

 Before a family is found eligible, the request and our selection criteria are thoroughly discussed with health professionals, such as nurses, social workers, psychologists, doctors and professors.
 They know the background of these families and their needs.
 Once we get the medical approval for a sick child, we work out the most appropriate vacation package for the family.
 Custom work is only possible if we carefully and skilfully handle the confidential information received and we are able to meet the specific needs of the sick child and his/her family.
-Each child has a specific medical and social background and own needs.
-The timeframe between the nomination, the selection and the fulfilment may vary from 14 days to 2 months, and sometimes may even be longer.
-It depends on the cooperation of the medical staff at the hospital, the treatment and health condition of the child, family circumstances, availability at the vacation partner, specific medical constraints or other special needs.
+Each child has a specific medical and social background and needs.
+The timeframe between the nomination, the selection and the fulfilment may vary from 14 days to two months, and sometimes even be longer.
+It depends on the cooperation of the medical staff at the hospital (nomination and administration), the treatment planning and health condition of the child, the family circumstances, the availability at the vacation partner, the specific medical constraints or other special needs.
 We believe it is utmost important and crucial to allocate sufficient time to scrutinise each application to prevent and avoid disappointments and risks.

 The participants to the family vacation are the sick child and his/her immediate family, i.e. the parent(s) (or legal guardian(s) / foster parent(s)) and siblings, and sometimes also the grandparent(s), living under the same roof.

-The family can not submit her preference for or choose a specific holiday village at one of our holiday partners.
+The family cannot submit a preference for or choose a specific holiday village at one of our holiday partners.
 This is determined by Beyond the Moon in consultation with the holiday partner(s).
 The possibilities are investigated according to the availability for the preferred travel dates, the size of the family, the age of the child(ren), the medical needs of the sick child, etc.

 Sometimes.
-But, in general we would rather avoid green & white coats during this family vacation, if at all possible.
+But, in general we'd rather avoid green & white shirts and coats during this family vacation, if at all possible.
 In other words, a nurse or a doctor will only be invited to accompany the family should it be a medical necessity, and with the agreement of the primary care physician and the family.

 No. We make a booking for a sick child and his/her family only once.